Faculty Help Build Resilience in Providers and Staff Using Military Model

 In March, University of Minnesota Medical School leadership expressed their concern and the need for more support for providers and staff due to the increasing number of COVID-19 cases.

 The pandemic poses unique threats to front-line caregivers, not only physically but also mentally.
 The professional and emotional stress that providers are facing includes ongoing uncertainty about the scope of the threat, concerns about adequate personal protective equipment and worry surrounding the complex decisions they will need to make.
-Many are experiencing unusual levels of anxiety and stress under these conditions, which places healthcare workers at increased risk for burnout and psychological consequences.
+Many are experiencing unusual levels of anxiety and stress under these conditions, which places healthcare workers at increased risk for burnout and psychological repercussions.

 “This situation is new for everyone—a pandemic is one of the few instances in civilian life that healthcare workers are faced with the possibility of risk to self and risk to family while caring for patients,” said Professor Barbara Gold, MD, MS, from the Department of Anesthesiology.

 While the threat of personal harm from COVID-19 is a new experience for civilian healthcare workers, it does resemble the stress and anxiety experienced by individuals in military combat.
-Colonel Brian McGlinch, MD, a U.S. Army Reserve hospital commander and assistant professor in the Department of Anesthesiology, recognized that certain skills learned in military training could serve as a strategy for maintaining optimal mental resilience throughout a difficult battle.
+Colonel Brian McGlinch, MD, a U.S. Army Reserve hospital commander and assistant professor in the Department of Anesthesiology, recognized that certain skills learned in military training could serve as a strategy for maintaining optimal mental resilience throughout a difficult battle in combat.
 The “Battle Buddy” system has been a strengthening tool in the Army for over 15 years, and Dr. McGlinch believes this could be a useful tool for healthcare workers, too.

 The multidisciplinary Medical School faculty team includes Drs.
 Gold and McGlinch, and Jeffrey Wozniak, PhD, LP, Sophia Vinogradov, MD, and Cristina Sophia Albott, MD, MA, from the Department of Psychiatry and Behavioral Sciences.

-“We first initiated MinnRAP in the University of Minnesota Medical Center’s Medical Intensive Care Unit 4C and Surgical Intensive Care Unit 4A,” Dr. McGlinch said.
+“We first initiated MinnRP in the University of Minnesota Medical Center’s Medical Intensive Care Unit 4C and Surgical Intensive Care Unit 4A,” Dr. McGlinch said.
 “Unlike a lot of other approaches, this model puts the support directly into the hands of the practitioner in a team-based and unit-focused manner.
 We are rolling this out in other locations and departments as quickly as possible.”

 “As a larger healthcare system, it is important that we work together and that support is provided for everyone who is helping in these unprecedented times,” Dr. Gold said.

-MinnRAP emulates the U.S. Army’s peer-to-peer support system and encourages healthcare workers to stand together and support each other in pairs in order to help anticipate and plan for specific stressors they will face.
+MinnRP emulates the U.S. Army’s peer-to-peer support system and encourages healthcare workers to stand together and support each other in pairs in order to help anticipate and plan for specific stressors they will face.
 This method of “stress inoculation” is a preventative process of action designed to get out in front of the issues healthcare workers will face before they are too drained to manage them.

 Healthcare workers are assigned their partner based on the kind of work they do, how long they have been in practice, where they work and their lifestyle.
 This helps create common ground between the pair, so that, together, they can tackle issues that arise in similar working environments and job duties.